Home » Blog » Uncategorized » Can You Catch Leprosy from Armadillos?

 Definition and Explanation of Leprosy

-Hansen's disease, which is much more commonly referred to as leprosy, is a chronic infectious disease caused by the bacterium Mycobacterium leprae.
-The disease impacts the skin, nerves, and mucous membranes of the upper respiratory tract.
+Hansen's disease, much more commonly referred to as leprosy, is a chronic infectious disease caused by the bacterium Mycobacterium leprae.
+The disease impacts the upper respiratory tract's skin, nerves, and mucous membranes.
 It is characterized by the formation of nodules, lesions, and deformities on the skin, as well as nerve damage that can lead to loss of sensation and muscle weakness.

 leprosy